mn3m0nic/vagrant-agt/README.md

 	make <COMMAND> [args]

 Available commands:

+Available commands:
         all    - stop, kill, create, start and ssh = start fresh copy (no configure) c      - configure AWS-CLI
         cg     - configure Google CLI
         clean  - remove '.aws', '.config' and 'shared' dirs data cli    - connect to AWLESS (console with autocompletion for AWS) help   - show this help
-	init   - Init your host system and working dir kill   - destroy VM (.aws/* and shared/* files will be untouched) listg  - get some data from Google Cloud list   - list of some often used commands to get date from AWS ssh    - connect to VM via SSH start  - start or create(if it's not exist) and start VM status - get status of current VM;
+        init   - Init your host system and working dir init-pkg - Install vagrant, VirtualBox
+        init-dirs - Create "permanent" dirs to store shared data with VM kill   - destroy VM (.aws/* and shared/* files will be untouched) listg  - get some data from Google Cloud list   - list of some offten used commands to get date from AWS ssh    - connect to VM via SSH start  - start or create(if it's not exist) and start VM status - get status of current VM;
         stop   - suspend VM
 ```

-### Existing configuration installation
+### Existing configs installation

 You need to store .aws and .config directory to somewhere and copy it back into fresh install: